 Central Processing Unit or simply CPU is the heart of a computer or server.
 CPU is used to process most of the data the computer provides.
 CPU runs operating systems, applications, tools, hardware tools.
-CPU connected to the motherboard or mainboard via socket which provides a lot of pins to communicate with other components.
+CPU connected to the motherboard or mainboard via a socket which provides a lot of pins to communicate with other components.

 - Control Unit (CU)